le0pard/cable-shared-worker/README.md

 })
 ```

-To handle custom commands from worker on window, you need provide `handleCustomWorkerCommand` method in `initWorker`:
+To handle custom commands from worker in window, you need provide `handleCustomWorkerCommand` method in `initWorker`:

 ```js
 import {initWorker} from '@cable-shared-worker/web'